The following code might be useful to other Integrated Data Infrastructure (IDI) users in the Virtual Health Information Network (VHIN).

 Working with PRIMHD data

-This SQL code was developed by the Ministry of Health for working with PRIMHD data in the IDI.
+This SQL code was developed by the Ministry of Health to assist in querying mental health data in the IDI.
 It may be useful to researchers who are not familiar with PRIMHD data, those who want to identify cohorts, or simply summarise by some key counts.

 Thanks to Meisha Nicolson, Matthew Dwyer, and Hilary Sharp for this code.

 This SAS code provides examples of how to identify suicides, self-harm hospitilisations, schizophrenia diagnoses, and mental health service use events including inpatient bednights, forensic bednights, rehab/residential/respite bednights and community clinical and support contacts.